 Turns out to be the same.

-After properly opening it up I realized that I had serious brain damage.
+After properly opening it up I realized that I have serious brain damage.
 This is the camera:

-And I had it hanging in mid-air so no wonder it wasn't getting a proper visual.
-I reattach it to the frame so that we can properly use it.
+I had it hanging in mid-air so no wonder it wasn't getting a proper visual.
+There is too much light being exposed to the lens and no focus.
+I reattach it to the frame so it can properly be used.

 Voila!
 This is what water looks like.